Paul2021-R/42seoul_c_projects/README.md

 * 2021-11-30 2nd try of Peer evaluation. ft_memcpy is not perfect with original one.
 Plus ft_memchr is not working well.
 	- Solve ft_memcpy error.
 	- Solve ft_memchr error.
-	- Upgrade ft_atoi for limitation of LONG_MAX, LONG_min in original.
+	- Upgrade ft_atoi for limitation of LONG_MAX, LONG_min like original one.